typotheque/syllabics-knowledge/README.md

 ❶ Note that Eastern Swampy Cree places the `w dot` mark to the left of the base syllabic it modifies, as in the above chart representation.
 There may be variation in how the `w dot` is encoded (see Ojibway, Oji-Cree Syllabics, above), however, it is important to provide support for the pre-composed characters provided in Unicode that position the dot to the left of the syllabic, as some users may encode their texts this way.

 ❷ The only major graphical difference between Eastern and Western Swampy Cree is in an alternative form for the `y final (ᔾ)`.
 The standard form for the `y final` in Eastern Swampy Cree is U+153E (ᔾ), which is the only finals character that deviatives from the Western Cree finals forms in the orthography.
 Some communities may prefer to use the final small ring character `U+18DE (ᣞ)`.
+For the correct glyph representation of this character, please see figure `3` in Ojibway Syllabics.

 ###### Eastern Swampy Cree Syllabics Subset